Daniel-Burbridge-Developer/CritRoleStatsCLI/Readme.md

 3. Run the tool: `npm start`
 4. Follow the on-screen instructions to select the desired options and retrieve the data.

+## Credit

+This project relies on data provided by CritRoleStats (https://critrolestats.com/).
+We appreciate their dedication to compiling and presenting Critical Role statistics.

+## Disclaimer

+CritRoleStatsCLI is an independent project and is not affiliated with CritRoleStats or Critical Role in any official capacity.
+The tool is being developed for educational purposes as part of the boot.dev course.

 ## Future Enhancements

 In the future, we plan to expand CritRoleStatsCLI into a D3 or React project.
 This will allow for more interactive and visually appealing data visualizations.
 Stay tuned for updates!